HCL-TECH-SOFTWARE/domino-one-touch-setup/README.md

 For a first server you can either use A Micro CA or import TLS Credentials.

-### Create a TLS Credential using a MiroCA
+### Create a TLS Credential using a MicroCA

-Use **dominoMicroCA** to create a Domino Micro Certificate Authority and use it to create a TLS certificate
+Use **dominoMicroCA** to create a Domino Micro Certificate Authority (CA) to create a TLS certificate.
-Because MicroCA certificates are mostly used for setup, there is usually no need for a custom configuration.
+Because MicroCA certificates are mostly used for setup only, there is usually no need for a custom configuration.
-But additional parameters are available including ECDSA keys.
+But additional parameters are available.
+This includes support modern ECDSA keys.

 ```
     "security": {